hanabi/hanabi.github.io/README.md

 | The Continuation Clue | Libster
 | The Just-In-Time Fix Clue | Zamiel
 | The Occupied Play Clue & The Occupied Finesse | Zamiel
-| The Long-Range Scream Discard | Florrat
+| The Echo Scream Discard | Florrat & Zamiel
 | The Bad Touch Double Finesse | Sankala
 | The Bad Touch Double Bluff & The Bad Touch Double Half Bluff | Sankala
 | The Dump Truck | Ahming